SAP HANA: Analytics

 SAP HANA includes a number of analytic engines for various kinds of data processing.
 The Business Function Library includes a number of algorithms made available to address common business data processing algorithms such as asset depreciation, rolling forecast and moving average.

 The Predictive Analytics Library includes native algorithms for calculating common statistical measures in areas such as clustering, classification and time series analysis.

 HANA incorporates the open source statistical programming language R as a supported language within stored procedures.

 The column-store database offers graph database capabilities.
 The graph engine processes the Cypher Query Language and also has a visual graph manipulation via a tool called Graph Viewer.
 Graph data structures are stored directly in relational tables in HANA's column store.
 Pre-built algorithms in the graph engine include pattern matching, neighborhood search, single shortest path, and strongly connected components.
 Typical usage situations for the Graph Engine include examples like supply chain traceability, fraud detection, and logistics and route planning.

 HANA also includes a spatial database engine which implements spatial data types and SQL extensions for CRUD operations on spatial data.
 HANA is certified by the Open Geospatial Consortium, and it integrates with ESRI's ArcGIS geographic information system.

 In addition to numerical and statistical algorithms, HANA can perform text analytics and enterprise text search.
 HANA's search capability is based on “fuzzy” fault-tolerant search, much like modern web-based search engines.
 Results include a statistical measure for how relevant search results are, and search criteria can include a threshold of accuracy for results.
 Analyses available include identifying entities such as people, dates, places, organizations, requests, problems, and more.
 Such entity extraction can be catered to specific use cases such as Voice of the Customer (customer's preferences and expectations), Enterprise (i.e. mergers and acquisitions, products, organizations), and Public Sector (public persons, events, organizations).
 Custom extraction and dictionaries can also be implemented.

 Application development

 Besides the database and data analytics capabilities, SAP HANA is a web-based application server, hosting user-facing applications tightly integrated with the database and analytics engines of HANA.
 The "XS Advanced Engine" (XSA) natively works with Node.js and JavaEE languages and runtimes.
 XSA is based on Cloud Foundry architecture and thus supports the notion of “Bring Your Own Language”, allowing developers to develop and deploy applications written in languages and in runtimes other than those XSA implements natively, as well as deploying applications as microservices.
-XSA also allows server-side JavaScript (XSJS).
+XSA also allows server-side JavaScript with SAP HANA XS Javascript (XSJS).

 Supporting the application server is a suite of application lifecycle management tools allowing development deployment and monitoring of user-facing applications.